Anshu-Sankeesa24/WHOLENESS/README.md

 # WHOLENESS
-This is  a health and fitness website
+This is  a health and fitness website.